Choosing an ecommerce platform is not easy considering the amount of things required to run an online store. Essentially, you need:

 Pros: Many add-on features available.

 Cons: Extra fee for non-Shopify payments.
-Monthly fee charged in USD.
+Editor not the most flexible.
+Expensive plans.

 Shopify website builder Australia